 His Fortune covers caught the attention of Henry Luce who in 1954 hired him as the art director of his new magazine – Sports Illustrated.
-Even within the Time/Life empire there was skepticism that a weekly magazine devoted entirely to sports would be profitable and to appease advertisers early SI issues split coverage between spectator sports such as baseball and football and more upscale pastimes including yachting, polo and bridge.
+A weekly dedicated entirely to sports was a risky idea in the 1950s and many - even within the Time/Life empire - were skeptical.
+To appease advertisers early SI issues split coverage between spectator sports such as baseball and football and more upscale pastimes including yachting, polo and bridge.

 The Sports Illustrated Book of Bridge, published in 1961, was a combination of Goren’s weekly SI columns as well as quizzes, rules, history, even a 4-color section on antique playing cards.
 Snyder, who by this time had left SI to become the art director for Scientific American provided these wonderful illustrations for the chapter openings.